Aruj Barbarossa: Final engagements and death of Aruj and Ishak

+According to the diary of Hayreddin Barbarossa, Oruç died as a result of his sympathies for the inhabitants of Algiers and Tlemcen, who formed part of his army.
+Hayreddin declared that Oruç returned to fight with his soldiers until he died, as he could not bear to hear the cries of those who had fallen into the hands of the forces of Charles V.

 The Spaniards, who wanted to prove the death of Aruj Barbarossa to the King of Spain, cut off the head of the corpse and put it in a bag full of honey and took it to Spain.
 The reason they did this was because the Spaniards, who had clashed with Aruj Barbarossa many times, reported to the Spanish King that they had killed him, but none of this turned out to be true.

+Spanish sources locate the area of his death in Oujda.
+In an archaeological study conducted by French researcher Graulle, he confirmed that Aruj and his soldiers were buried in the Angad region in Oujda.
+Skeletons, including one with a severed arm and head, were found in an archaeological mission to the site.
+Spanish sources such as that of Marmol and Ximenes de Sandoval located his death in the Debdou region.

 The last remaining brother, Hızır (Hayreddin Barbarossa), inherited his brother's place, his name (Barbarossa) and his mission and became the most powerful and famous Ottoman admiral by securing the Ottoman dominance over the Mediterranean Sea during the 16th century.